Blog, news and resources | Woolton Tutors

 How to choose statistical tests in A-level biology

-Statistical tests are tools scientists use to spot important results – those rising above the randomness or “noise” in the universe.
-We use statistical tests in A-level biology because even if a change in our data “looks” dramatic by eye, the test provides the unbiased reassurance to make our conclusions confidently.
+Statistical tests are tools scientists use to spot important relationships – those rising above the randomness or “noise” in the universe.
+We use statistical tests in A-level biology because even if a change or difference in our data “looks” dramatic by eye, the test provides the unbiased reassurance to make our conclusions confidently.

 Statistical tests work by setting a threshold (called the probability value level, p-value level or confidence level) used to separate important changes from differences that could be explained by randomness in our measurements.
-Only data rising above this threshold gain the title “significant”.
+Only differences rising above this threshold gain the title “significant”.
+(I’ve written a separate blog on how to use the p-value in A-level biology).

 But how do we know which statistical test to use?